§ Verifiable Dossiers

 -

-Evidence Acquisition: The entity intending to issue the dossier first acquires the necessary constituent evidence artifacts from their respective authoritative sources.
+Evidence acquisition: The entity intending to issue the dossier first acquires the necessary evidence from their respective authoritative sources.
 For example, a business might obtain a legal entity vetting credential from a qualified issuer, a telephone number allocation credential from its carrier, and a brand credential from a brand vetter.1

 -